Music of the Heart: Critical reception

-The film received mixed reception, though many reviews tended to be slightly positive.
+The film received an overall mixed reception, though many reviews tended to be slightly positive.
 Most critics applauded Meryl Streep's portrayal of Roberta Guaspari.
-The film had a 64% approval rating at Rotten Tomatoes.
+The film has a 63% approval rating from Rotten Tomatoes based on 90 critical reviews; the consensus explains, "Meryl Streep's depiction of an ordinary person doing extraordinary things transcends, inspires, and entertains."
 CinemaScore reported that audiences gave the film a rare "A+" grade.

 Critic Eleanor Ringel Gillespie of the Atlanta Journal-Constitution concluded that "There are more challenging movies around.
 More original ones, too.
 But "Music of the Heart" gets the job done, efficiently and entertainingly."

 Roger Ebert gave the film three stars out of four and wrote that "Meryl Streep is known for her mastery of accents; she may be the most versatile speaker in the movies.
 Here you might think she has no accent, unless you've heard her real speaking voice; then you realize that Guaspari's speaking style is no less a particular achievement than Streep's other accents.
 This is not Streep's voice, but someone else's - with a certain flat quality, as if later education and refinement came after a somewhat unsophisticated childhood."

 Steve Rosen said that "The key to Meryl Streep's fine performance is that she makes Guaspari unheroically ordinary.
 Ultimately that makes her even more extraordinary."

-In 2014, the movie was one of several discussed by Keli Goff in The Daily Beast in an article concerning white savior narratives in film.
+In 2014, the film was one of several discussed by Keli Goff in The Daily Beast in an article concerning white savior narratives in film.